 Questions to Ponder

 - When you consider Jesus, do you give Him your best?
-Do you come to him unashamed and unafraid of what others perceive about you worshiping your God?
+Do you come to Him unashamed and unafraid of what others perceive about you as you worship your God?

 - What are a few ways that you can acknowledge God for who He is and what He means to you today?
 Is it carving out some extra time to sit and be still while listening to worship music, reading your Bible, or praying?
-Those are just a small sampling of ideas, but make this your own!
-Ask God to show you how you can worship Him with your whole heart!
+Make this your own–ask God to show you how you can worship Him with your whole heart!

-As a part of our ministry as moms to our children, Jesus wants us to tell them about these precious stories that He has laid out in Scripture for us.
+As part of our ministry as moms to our children, Jesus wants us to tell them about these precious stories that He has laid out in Scripture for us.
 As I thought about this story, I came up with a hands-on way to share it with our children.
-Grab some oil (whatever you have; essential oils, olive oil, etc.).
+Grab some oil (whatever you have—essential oils, olive oil, etc.).
 Read your children the story of Jesus’ anointing in Mark 14.
-Explain to them that the woman loved Jesus so much she wanted to SHOW Him!
+Explain to them that the woman loved Jesus so much she wanted to show Him!
 She was brave and in awe of Him.
 Sit your kids down and show them what this could have looked like.
-Take it as an opportunity to shower them with YOUR love for them.
+Take it as an opportunity to shower them with your love for them.
 Rub their feet with the oil.
 While you do it, tell them about how much you love them.
-Tell them WHAT you love ABOUT them.
-Finish by telling them how valuable it is when we extend this kind of love first to God, then to others!!
+Tell them what you love about them.
+Finish by telling them how valuable it is when we extend this kind of love first to God and then to others.

 Get personal & journal!
 Come before God with an open heart.
 Tell Him about the things He has done for you.
 Don’t hold back, and don’t be reserved.
-If it takes you writing for twenty minutes or until your hand gets tired, record your adoration towards Him!
-Just as we talked about, the story of this woman acknowledging Jesus was one that was very important to Him.
+If it takes you writing for 20 minutes or until your hand gets tired, record your adoration towards Him!
+The story of this woman acknowledging Jesus was one that was very important to Him.
 What is the story Jesus will tell of you?
-Hopefully, it will be one of coming before Him, acknowledging Him, lifting Him up and being brave enough to show it in front of anyone that comes into your path!
+Hopefully, your story will be one of coming before Him, acknowledging Him, lifting Him up, and being brave enough to show it in front of anyone that comes into your path!